DanielSArnia/aws_moderation_chat/README.md

   Validation logic can be adjusted to fit additional platform guidelines or regional compliance requirements.

 ## Purpose
-The goal of this application is to provide a **safe and fun user experience** by ensuring that all nicknames are appropriate for a **child-friendly online environment**, such as LEGO’s digital platforms.
+The goal of this application is to provide a **safe and fun user experience** by ensuring that all nicknames are appropriate for a **child-friendly online environment**.
 By integrating AI-powered generation with robust validation, the system guarantees both creativity and safety.

 ## Technology Stack